 Thank you for the suggestion.
-We have completely rewritten the Introduction, starting with the motivation, included key reports, discussed re-analysis and observational datasets, added references to scientific studies using the AIRS instrument as well as a broad overview of our approach.
-Reviewer 2 requested a statement about earlier sounders such as HIRS, which has also been included in the rewrite.
-We request the reviewers look at the revised manuscript and/or the differential file.
+We have completely rewritten the Introduction, starting with the motivation, including key reports, disccussed re-analysis and observational datasets, and then a broad overview of our approach.
+Reviewer 2 wanted a statement about earlier sounders such as HIRS, so that has also been included in the rewrite.
+We request the reviewer looks at the revised manuscript and/or the differential file.